top of page

 DESIGNED TO BREAK DOWN

-Factors affecting the break down of our containers
+Factors affecting the breakdown and biodegradability of our containers

-The wood decay organisms (microbia) that breakdown molded fiber containers are naturally present in soil, bark, and other organic matter.
-The life expectancy of a fiber container will depend on factors that encourage the growth of wood-decay organisms including:
+The wood decay organisms that break down and biodegrade molded fiber containers are naturally present in the environment, and in particular, are often found in soil, bark, and other organic matter.
+The life expectancy of Western’s nursery container will largely depend on horticultural practices and external factors that encourage the growth of those wood-decay organisms including:

-• Substrate underneath the Container — Containers on gravel, benches, or ground cover fabric with excellent drainage and air circulation will last longer than those sitting directly on earth, sawdust, or other organic matter, which encourage the growth of wood decay organisms.
+• Substrate underneath the Container — Containers on coarse gravel, benches, or ground cover fabric with good drainage and air circulation will last longer than those in direct contact with the earth.

 Proper Storage of Western’s Products

-Western recommends that to protect the investment that our customers have made, it is best that unused product be stored protected from weather and direct sunlight.
-While the plastic shrink film used to package our products does provide some degree of protection from the elements, if outside storage is necessary, it is best that they are stored covered on a pallet to keep them from direct contact with the ground and to allow air circulation.
+Western recommends that unused horticulture containers be stored in an area protected from weather and direct sunlight.
+If outside storage is necessary, they should be stored covered on a pallet to keep them from direct contact with the ground and to allow air circulation.
 Covering with a plastic tarp will help to keep the plastic film used to package them from degrading under UV light, and provide protection from moisture.
-Customers are best served by properly storing products, and rotating inventory by using older stock first.

 bottom of page